About me

 Recent publications

-D. Tortorella, A. Micheli (2024).
-"Continual Learning with Graph Reservoirs: Preliminary experiments in graph classification."
-Proceedings of the 32nd European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning (ESANN 2024), pp. 35-40.
+A. Dipalma, D. Tortorella, A. Micheli (2025).
+"Robustness in Protein-Protein Interaction Networks: A Link Prediction Approach."
+Proceedings of the 33rd European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning (ESANN 2025), pp. 277-282.

 Contact